The short answer, yes.

 3D Printer Enclosure

 Stuck with keeping your printer in the living room or bedroom?
-Then a GREAT option is to get a printer that has an enclosure and an air filter.
+Then a GREAT way to manage the fumes is to get a printer with a built-in enclosure, or if you already have a 3D printer, build or buy an enclosure.

 Are 3D Printing Fumes Harmful to Pets?